Dguto9/Dguto9/README.md

 I like to make things.

-Most of my projects are in C++ (my favorite language) and Python, but I've been enjoying writing in Uiua recently.
+Most of my projects are in C (my favorite language) and Python, but I've been enjoying writing in Uiua recently.
 I'd like to learn some Rust as well.

 If you're curious, look at my [mesh rendering library for Uiua](https://github.com/dguto9/meshing-around), check out [black-hole pong](https://github.com/dguto9/gravitational-lensing), or see my attempt at designing a [modular guitar amplifier](https://github.com/dguto9/modular-amp).
 <!---